munificent/craftinginterpreters/book/closures.md

 ^code obj-upvalue

-A key requirement for upvalues managing closed-over variables that no longer live on the stack.
-That implies some amount of dynamic heap allocation.
-The easiest way to do that in our VM is by building on top of the object system we already have in place.
+We know upvalues must manage closed-over variables that no longer live on the stack, which implies some amount of dynamic allocation.
+The easiest way to do that in our VM is by building on the object system we already have.
 That way, when we implement a garbage collector in [the next chapter][gc], the GC can manage memory for upvalues too.

 [gc]: garbage-collection.html